Native Americans Protesting Trump Trip to Mount Rushmore

 Trump has long shown a fascination with Mount Rushmore.
 South Dakota Gov. Kristi Noem said in 2018 that he once told her straight-faced that it was his dream to have his face carved into the monument.
 He later joked at a campaign rally about getting enshrined alongside George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 And while it was Noem, a Republican, who pushed for a return of fireworks on the eve of Independence Day, Trump committed to visiting South Dakota for the celebration.

 Some wildfire experts have raised concerns the pyrotechnics could spark fires, especially because the region has seen dry weather this year.
-Firefighters called in crews from two other states to help Thursday as a blaze consumed approximately 150 acres (61 hectares) about 6 miles (10 kilometers) south of the monument.
+Firefighters called in crews from two other states to help Thursday as a blaze consumed approximately 61 hectares about 10 kilometers south of the monument.

 The four faces, carved into the mountain with dynamite and drills, are known as the “shrine to democracy.”
 The presidents were chosen by sculptor Gutzon Borglum for their leadership during four phases of American development: Washington led the birth of the nation; Jefferson sparked its westward expansion; Lincoln preserved the union and emancipated slaves; Roosevelt championed industrial innovation.